 Contract vs. non-contract agreements: An organization can also compare its number of contract and non-contract agreements.

-Number of contract renewed vs. total contract for the period: Analyzing the total number of contracts renewed for the year compare to total contracts, and the contract renewed in current year compared to previous year provides the indication of maverick buying.
+Number of contracts renewed vs. total contract for the period: Analyzing the total number of contracts renewed for the year compared to total contracts, and the contract renewed in current year compared to previous year provides the indication of maverick buying.

-Corralling the maverick buying is one of paramount functions of a successful procurement manager.
-Responsible managers understand the risk of maverick buying and spend more than 5% of their time probing for information about extemporaneous and uncontrolled purchase.
+Corralling the maverick buying is one of the paramount functions of a successful procurement manager.
+Responsible managers understand the risk of maverick buying and spend more than 5% of their time probing for information about the extemporaneous and uncontrolled purchase.
 Corralling the maverick buying takes discipline and a procedure set up for each buyer to follow.
-To overcome the problem of maverick buying, solutions at both, at an individual and an organization levels, ought to incorporate into the company.
+To overcome the problem of maverick buying, solutions both at an individual and an organization levels must be incorporated into the company.

 Table 1: Corralling the Maverick Buying

 Maverick purchasing doesn’t offer any benefit to a forward-thinking company.
 It cuts into your revenue pool and exposes your business to operational threats.
 As such, if you are trying to keep the risks at bay or even minimize them, balance your regular business operations, and drive up your profit margins, you need to tackle maverick spending decisively.
 Here are some ways that can help you reduce your maverick spend.